the KAPWA YOGA story

 A corporation established in July of 2020 by Paul Jochico encouraging interconnectedness and the teachings of kapwa as a lens for developing meditation and yoga practice.

-An Instagram collaborative formed in August of 2020 celebrating mostly female-identified Filipinx yoga instructors and encouraging yoga practice in the Filipino/a/x community.
+An Instagram collaborative formed in August of 2020 celebrating mostly female-identified Filipinx yoga instructors based in the San Francisco Bay Area and encouraging yoga practice in the Filipino/a/x community.

 Jessy Zapanta, who teaches Kapwa Flow through the East Bay Meditation Center